pedroamarall/rest-builder/osgi/README.md

 ## Apache Felix

 1. Under the hood, Liferay uses Apache Felix to provide OSGi capabilities.
 Download [Apache Felix](https://felix.apache.org/documentation/subprojects/apache-felix-framework/apache-felix-framework-usage-documentation.html) and follow the [tutorial examples](https://felix.apache.org/documentation/tutorials-examples-and-presentations/apache-felix-osgi-tutorial.html to learn more about OSGi).

+## Gogo Shell inside Liferay

+1. Go to http://localhost:8080.
+Navigate to Control Panel > System > Gogo Shell and type ***lb*** to see all bundles.

+1. Read about [Gogo Shell](https://learn.liferay.com/dxp/7.x/en/liferay-internals/fundamentals/using-the-gogo-shell/gogo-shell-commands.html) and its [available commands](http://felix.apache.org/documentation/subprojects/apache-felix-gogo.html).

+1. Figure out how to connect to Gogo Shell from the [command line](https://learn.liferay.com/dxp/7.x/en/liferay-internals/fundamentals/using-the-gogo-shell/command-line-gogo-shell.html).
+Use telnet to interact with Gogo Shell from the command line.